YohanV1/betterbasket_task/README.md

 - **Recall is not measured.** There's no labeled set of *all* true positive matches across the catalog; building one would require human enumeration on a sample of B items and is out of scope for a 540-pair stratified eval.
 Volume (12,485 vs 26,395 pre-verify) is the only recall proxy reported.
 A future iteration with a recall-anchored gold set would let us trade volume against verified yield directly instead of reading the trade-off from precision lift alone.
 - **Composite weights are hand-tuned, not learned.** The `(0.35, 0.20, 0.20, 0.15, 0.10)` split for `(emb, tfidf, size, brand, flags)` came from EDA spot-checks before the labeled set existed — embedding gets the largest weight as the primary retrieval signal, size and brand are weighted as the most discriminating attribute features, flags are a tiebreaker. ±0.05 perturbations on individual weights don't move per-stratum precision more than 1–2 points on the labeled set, suggesting the weights are in a reasonable basin.
 The next-week list proposes replacing them with a learned classifier on the same features.

 These are the right metrics to publish in spite of the noise.
-Hand-waved spot-checks would have said "looks great"; the labels exposed what spot-checks missed.
+Spot-checks would have said "looks great"; the labels exposed what spot-checks missed.

 ---